balena-io-examples/jetson-examples/README.md

 Sample Application that uses X11 on the Jetson Platform

-These samples are based on L4T 32.4.4/32.5.1.
-They showcase installing X11 and Gstreamer packages in a privileged container.
+These samples are based on L4T 32.7.1/32.7.2 They showcase installing X11 and Gstreamer packages in a privileged container.

 Supported modules:

 - Jetson Nano (SD-CARD, eMMC and 2GB variants)
 - Jetson TX2
+- Jetson TX2 NX
+- Jetson AGX Orin
 - Jetson Xavier AGX
 - Jetson Xavier NX (both SD-CARD and eMMC variants)